13 Food Rules of an Anti-Inflammatory Diet

-The anti-inflammatory diet can help you achieve optimal health while also helping you fight disease.
-Top dietitians share which foods to eat more of and which to skip on this plan.
+What exactly is an anti-inflammatory diet?
+It can help you achieve optimal health while also helping you fight disease.
+These are the foods to eat more of—and which to skip on this plan.

 The rules of an anti-inflammatory diet

 What exactly is an anti-inflammatory diet?
-“It involves choosing whole, mostly plant-based foods like fruits and vegetables, nuts and seeds, whole grains, olive oil, and fatty fish,” says Samantha Cassetty, MS, RD, a nutritionist in New York City.
+“It involves choosing whole, mostly plant-based foods like fruits and vegetables, nuts and seeds, whole grains, olive oil, and fatty fish,” says registered dietitian Samantha Cassetty, a nutritionist in New York City.
 She adds that it’s just as important to cut back on certain foods.
-Those eats include refined grains like white bread, sugary drinks and snacks, and processed meats.
+That includes refined grains like white bread, sugary drinks and snacks, and processed meats.

-“Research suggests that inflammation can be triggered by chronic stress, which can lead to heart disease, cancer, diabetes, depression, and Alzheimer’s,” says Maria Kinirons, RD, a dietitian in Dix Hills, New York.
+“Research suggests that inflammation can be triggered by chronic stress, which can lead to heart disease, cancer, diabetes, depression, and Alzheimer’s,” says registered dietitian Maria Kinirons, of Dix Hills, New York.
 “Also, obesity has been linked as both a cause and the result of inflammation.”
-Keep in mind that the anti-inflammatory diet is a lifestyle, not a short-term solution.
-Learn the difference between bad and good stress.
+Keep in mind that the anti-inflammatory diet is a lifestyle, she points out, not a short-term solution.

 Eat wild salmon